Daylesford House: History

 The former manor house of Daylesford was acquired in 1788 by Warren Hastings, former Governor-General of India, along with an estate of 650 acres, for £54,000.
+It became the family home where he lived with his wife and stepson.
 Warren Hastings was descended from the Hastings family that had owned the manor from the 12th to 14th century, and then again from the 15th century until it was sold in 1715 by Hastings's grandfather to a merchant from Bristol, Jacob Knight.
 Knight began the construction of a new house in about 1730, but the new house remained unfinished when both Knight and his eldest son John died in 1788.
 Hastings had previously offered twice the value of the land to get the house back, and he finally acquired the estate in 1788 from a younger son Thomas Knight.

 The shell was remodelled by Hastings from around 1788 to 1793 to designs by Samuel Pepys Cockerell, architect to the East India Company, to create a broadly Neoclassical house with some features inspired by Indian architectural styles.
 Cockerell took the Indian motifs further at Sezincote House, built for his brother Sir Charles Cockerell nearby.

-After his death in 1818, Hastings was buried at St Peter's church in Daylesford nearby, and the house was occupied by his widow Marian until her death in 1837, and then by her son (Hastings' stepson) Sir Charles Imhoff until he sold it in 1853 to stockbroker Harman Grisewood.
+After his death in 1818, Hastings was buried at St Peter's church in Daylesford nearby, and his widow Marian Hastings died there in 1837, and then by her son (Hastings' stepson) Sir Charles Imhoff until he sold it in 1853 to stockbroker Harman Grisewood.
 During Grisewood's period of ownership, alterations were made to the interiors and exteriors by Robert Trollope.
 After Grisewood's death in 1874, the house was acquired by R. Nichol Byass, and then it was sold in 1884 to Charles Edward Baring Young.

 Daylesford House was occupied by US soldiers in the Second World War and left in a dilapidated state.
 The house and estate were acquired by Esmond Harmsworth, 2nd Viscount Rothermere in 1946.
 He restored the house with the help of the architect Philip Jebb and the interior decorator John Beresford Fowler.
-It was subsequently acquired by Baron Hans Thyssen for £600,000 in the late 1970s.
+It was subsequently acquired by Hans Heinrich Thyssen-Bornemisza, Baron Thyssen-Bornemisza de Kászon for £600,000 in the late 1970s.
 Thyssen hired the Italian designer Lorenzo Mongiardino to redecorate the interior at a cost almost equal to the purchase price of the house.
 Thyssen subsequently estimated that he had spent £3 million on Daylesford, having renovated houses on the estate and increased the surrounding landholding to 12,000 acres.
 Thyssen described the expenditure as "...endless, and the weather was appalling, so we only went in the winter so at least we knew what to expect".
 It was sold in 1986 to Sir Anthony Bamford.
-The Earl of Snowdon and his family rent a cottage on the estate.
+Bamford is a major financial donor to the Conservative Party and in July 2022 hosted the wedding celebrations of the then prime minister Boris Johnson and his wife Carrie at the house.
+Daylesford remains a private home and is not open to the public.
+Its gardens are occasionally opened under the National Garden Scheme.